kom-senapati/bot-verse/README.md

 - **Public Chatbots** 🌍: Share your chatbots with the community and discover others' creations.
 - **System Chatbots** 🛠️: Use pre-made chatbots for common tasks and questions.
 - **Search Functionality** 🔍: Easily filter chatbots by name or description in the dashboard.
+- **Dark/Light Mode Toggle** 🌗: Switch between light and dark themes using a toggle button, with preferences saved using localStorage.

 ## Tech Stack 🛠️